flutter/website/src/testing/errors.md

 triggered by the framework itself, including errors encountered during the build, layout, and paint phases.
-Errors that don't occur within Flutter's callbacks can't be caught by the framework, but you can handle them by setting up a error handler on the [`PlatformDispatcher`][].
+Errors that don't occur within Flutter's callbacks can't be caught by the framework, but you can handle them by setting up an error handler on the [`PlatformDispatcher`][].

 All errors caught by Flutter are routed to the